 Whether you have the financial resources to enforce a patent:

 It can be very costly to sue someone for patent infringement.
 You have to consider whether you can afford to sue an infringer.
-It may well be that a competitor, recognizing your resource constraints, uses your patent filing as a roadmap and takes the calculated risk that you won’t sue.
+It may well be that a competitor, recognizing your resource constraints, uses your patent filing as a road map and takes the calculated risk that you won’t sue.
 In this case, relying on confidential information/trade secret protection may be a better option if you can maintain the secrecy.

 Financing strategies around your invention:

-Often, venture capitalists, angel investors and other sources of business funding look more favourably on a company that holds patents such that securing a patent may be the best option, regardless of whether confidential information/trade secrets offers you equal or greater benefits in your particular circumstances.
+Often, venture capitalists, angel investors and other sources of business funding look more favourably on a company that holds patents such that securing a patent may be the best option, regardless of whether confidential information/trade secrets offer you equal or greater benefits in your particular circumstances.